 About the Society

-The Moretonhampstead Local History Society was founded in 1965 as a small research group and has, since then, been involved with all aspects of Moreton's history.
+The Moretonhampstead Local History Society (MHS) was founded in 1965 as a small research group and has, since then, been involved with all aspects of Moreton's history.
 One of the early Chairmen was Mrs Leadbitter, wife of Moreton's Rector, who contributed a considerable amount to our archive material.
 Other notable researchers have been Richard Heath, author of Sparrowhawk, Ken and Ann Theobald, and George Friend, a long time Committee member and author of Memories of Moreton.

-From its humble beginnings the Society has grown so that it now has about one hundred members.
+From its humble beginnings the Society has grown so that it now has just under one hundred members.
 It holds monthly lectures and field trips in the wider historical sphere, not just Moretonhampstead.
 In addition to lectures on local history the Society gathers archival material in original form and in copies, and publishes works on local history themes.

 The historical information on this website is partly from publicly held archives and partly from our local history holdings.
 It was originally compiled as a Millennium Project by the members of the Society, funded by a Lottery "Awards for All" grant together with financial help from the Dartmoor National Park.
 In 2001/2 the Heritage Lottery Fund further supported the activities of the Society by funding the establishment of the website.
-The initial work on the site was done by Adam Sexton, a ICT student at the University of Exeter, and edited for public access by the then Chairman of the Society, Ian Mortimer.
+The initial work on the site was done by Adam Sexton, a ICT student at the University of Exeter, and edited for public access by the then MHS Chairman, Ian Mortimer.

 Further information about the Society and its activities can be found here